bastienbosser/raspberry_project/README.md

 or go on your own.

-Modify the hostname of each pi by something which can be use to identify it easily.
+Modify the hostname of each Pi by something which can be use to identify it easily.
 Concerning our project, we have 25 Raspberry Pi with these hostnames: rasp00,rasp01...rasp25.

 To modify the default hostname, you should change the line “hostname: black-pearl” by “hostname: myname” in file user-data.